Horses help heal heroes: new study tests equine therapy for PTSD in first responders

 Summary

-This study tested whether Equine Assisted Learning (working with horses) can reduce trauma symptoms in public safety personnel like firefighters, police, and paramedics.
-40 participants from Saskatchewan took part in the program.
-Researchers measured changes in PTSD, depression, and anxiety before, after, and at follow-up.
+This study tested whether a program called Equine Assisted Learning (EAL) can reduce trauma symptoms in public safety personnel like police, firefighters, and paramedics.
+40 participants from Saskatchewan took part in 16 sessions of unmounted activities with horses, guided by mental health and equine specialists.
+Researchers measured changes in PTSD, depression, anxiety, and stress before, after, and at follow-up.

 Disclaimer